whaleen/geoff/test.md

 ---
-layout: default
+layout: page
 title: Test Page
 date: ''
 permalink: gnarly-spatula

 ---
 This is a test page.
-THis is some example text.
+This is some example text.

 The URL can be edited.

 If you put **'gnarly-spatula'** in the URL field this page will become viewable at http://gwhiting.com/gnarly-spatula